meefen/LA-UMN/slides/guest-talk.md

 - Transparency in learning analytics practice
 - Ethical practice

-> For Learners & Learning!
+## Learning Analytics is For Learners & Learning!

 <!--
 New Competencies